In these booking terms and terms of hire the following terms will have the following meanings:

-By completing the booking of the hire property the Hirer confirms that: he/she has the authority to accept these booking terms and terms of hire on behalf of the Hirer’s party to the effect that all persons using the hire property during the booking will be bound by and will implement the booking contract; he/she is over 18 years of age and is one of the persons who will be occupying the hire property during the booking; and he/she will be responsible for the Hirer’s party during the booking. full details of all members of the Hirer’s party have been provided to the Agent.
+By completing the booking of the hire property the Hirer confirms that: he/she has the authority to accept these booking terms and terms of hire on behalf of the Hirer’s party to the effect that all persons using the hire property during the booking will be bound by and will implement the booking contract; he/she is over 18 years of age and is one of the persons who will be occupying the hire property during the booking; and he/she will be responsible for the Hirer’s party during the booking.

 The Agent will not be required to accept a booking for a hire property from groups of single persons unless approved by the Agent in advance.